coderefinery/coderefinery.org/content/tasks.md

 - Make one of our lessons citable starting from
   <https://coderefinery.org/blog/2021/11/21/towards-citable-lessons/>.
 Document
   how to do this for all other lessons.
+Contact JH or RB if you want to join this task.

 - Create a commented list of our lessons starting from
   <https://coderefinery.org/lessons/from-coderefinery/>.